 The Default Work Environment: Telecommuting

 One way to reduce the carbon footprint of business as well as corporate expenses is to get as many workers as possible to telecommute.
-Just look at Sun Microsystems, where as part of its Open Work program.
+Just look at Sun Microsystems, where more than half of its 19,000 employees telecommute at least part time as part of its Open Work program.
 Here's what I wrote in my CIO Insight Editor's Note a few months back:

 Friday, November 21, 2008